HELPING YOUR TEEN

 Audrey-Anne is studying for her geography exam tomorrow.
 She’s anxious and feels like she’s going to fail.
 She has a lump in her throat.
 She feels a hot flash coming on and her heart rate is speeding up.

-Before things get worse, she goes to her mother, who tells her: “You have an appointment with your new psychologist in three weeks, that’ll help.”
+Before things get worse, she goes to her mother, who says: “You have an appointment with your new psychologist in three weeks, that’ll help.”
 Audrey-Anne feels better knowing that her first session is scheduled.
-However, her mother is still worried and doesn’t know what to do to help more.
-Not to mention that Audrey-Anne’s little brother doesn’t understand what’s happening, and thinks that his sister is only looking for attention.
+But her mother is still worried and doesn’t know what more she can do to help.
+What’s more, Audrey-Anne’s little brother doesn’t understand what’s happening and thinks that his sister is just looking for attention.

 Does this story sound familiar?

-You should know that many parents are experiencing the same difficulties.
-It’s not easy to deal with your child’s suffering, but with the strategies below, you can make it more tolerable and also gain a sense of control over what’s happening.
+You should know that you aren’t alone; many parents are experiencing the same difficulties with their children.
+It’s not easy to deal with a child who’s suffering, but by trying the strategies below, you can make it more tolerable and gain a sense of control over what’s happening.

-Support your teen while waiting for the appointment
+Support your teen while they wait for their appointment

-It’s important to maintain good communication with your teen, to take an interest in them and to find out what they are experiencing and feeling.
-Be present, but not too much, so as not to infantilize them.
-It is recommended that you validate their feelings—to do this, remind yourself of what you needed at their age during hard times.
+It’s important to keep the lines of communication open with your teen.
+Take an interest in them and talk about what they’re experiencing and feeling.
+Be present, but not too present—you don’t want to treat them like a little kid.
+It’s a good idea to validate their feelings.
+Remind yourself of what you needed at their age when you were struggling.

-- Writing their deepest ideas and thoughts in a notebook or diary to express their feelings;
+- Writing down their ideas and deepest thoughts in a notebook or diary as a way to express their feelings.

-- Drawing, painting, making music (and all other forms of art) to find relaxation;
+- Drawing, painting, making music (and all other forms of art) as a way to relax.

-- Confiding in a friend or close adult.
-If your teen wants to, they can also talk to specialists via phone or text for free.
-Consult our library of resources here.
+- Confiding in a friend or trusted adult.
+If your teen wants to, they can also talk to a specialist for free via phone or text.
+See our list of resources here.

-- Reading can also help: a book with exercises on the subject causing the suffering, or a novel for escapism.
+- Reading can also help: a book with exercises on the area in which they’re struggling, or a novel for escapism.

-Various issues can present themselves between brothers and sisters when a family member is suffering psychologically.
-In this case, it’s best to speak openly and frankly … without saying everything.
+Various issues can arise between brothers and sisters when one is suffering psychologically.
+When this happens, it’s best to speak openly and frankly… without disclosing everything.

-There may come a time when you’ll need help and we’ll all be there for you, your sister too.”
+There may come a time when you’ll need help and we’ll all be there for you too, including your sister.”

 A mantra to foster hope

 Nurturing the hope that something better is waiting for us is an effective way to maintain good mental health.
-While waiting to meet a healthcare professional, you can advise your teen to find a hope mantra to repeat in difficult times:
+While your teen is waiting to meet with a health care professional, encourage them to find a mantra of hope that they can say to themself in difficult times:

-- “It’s temporary, like a wave passing through … there is an end.”
+- “This is just temporary, like a wave passing through… it will end.”

 - “I’m taking refuge in a place within me where it’s calm.”

-- “I’m positioning myself as an observer to what hurts so that it doesn’t take over: there is suffering and there is me.”
+- “I’m positioning myself as an observer to what hurts so that it doesn’t overwhelm me: There is suffering and there is me.”

 - “I will climb this mountain and reach the summit, one step at a time.”